The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Introduction

 \subsubsection{Further related groups of interest}

-For given $n$ (and $r$) The group $\On\cong\Onr$ has some very interesting subgroups.
+For given $n$ (and $r$), the group $\On$ has some very interesting subgroups.
 One of these subgroups is $\Ln$, which is the image in $\On$ of those homeomorphisms representable by bi-synchronizing transducers that have locally constant Radon--Nikodym derivative.
-In $\Snr$ these elements form the subgroup of homeomorphisms with bi-Lipschitz action on the Cantor space $\CCnr$, which group we denote as $\LSnr$.
-The group $\Ln$ contains (combinatorially defined) further subgroup $\Pn$ of great interest.
-The elements of $\Pn$ correspond to non-initial core transducers which are not only bi-synchronizing, but also synchronous (one letter read in becomes one letter written out, on each transition).
-The group $\Pn$ embeds naturally as the subgroup of the automorphisms of the full shift $\Aut(\nset^{\Z},\sigma)$ which are given by sliding block codes which use $0$ future information.
-We denote the pre-image of $\Pn$ in $\Snr$ as $\PSnr$.
+In $\Bnr$, these elements form the subgroup of homeomorphisms with bi-Lipschitz action on the Cantor space $\CCnr$, which group we denote as $\LBnr$.
+For $1 \le r < n$, let $\Lnr$ denote the image of the group $\LBnr$ under the quotient to $\Onr$.
+In particular, $\Lnr = \Ln \cap \Onr$.
+The group $\Ln$ contains a (combinatorially defined) further subgroup $\Hn$ of great interest.
+Similar to the above, we set $\Hnr:= \Hn \cap \Onr$.
+The elements of $\Hn$ correspond to non-initial core transducers which are not only bi-synchronizing, but also synchronous (one letter read in becomes one letter written out, on each transition), and which have some state that acts as a homeomorphism of Cantor space.
+As will be shown in \cite{BleakCameronOlukoya}, the group $\Hn$ embeds naturally as the subgroup of the automorphisms of the full shift $\Aut(\nset^{\Z},\sigma)$ which are given by sliding block codes which use no future information.
+However, it is not hard to show that the image group mentioned is actually isomorphic to $\Aut(\nset^\omega,\sigma)$, the automorphisms of the one sided shift on $n$ letters (as suggested to us by J. Hubbard).
+It follows that $\mathcal{H}_2$ is actually cyclic of order two by a classic result of Hedlund \cite{Hedlund69}.
+In \cite{BleakCameronOlukoya}, the authors provide a new proof of this classic result using a close analysis of the automorphism types of specific quotients of de Bruijn graphs.

-\begin{theorem} The group $\On$ contains as a subgroup a group $\Pn$, which embeds as the subgroup of $\Aut(\nset^{\Z},\sigma)$ corresponding to the elements given by sliding block code transformations that use no future information. \end{theorem}

 Throughout the paper (but, predominantly in Subsection \ref{s_lipschitz}), we provide examples of various group elements of the various groups, by giving representative transducers.
-While the definitions are sufficient to immediately prove the first point of the following theorem, the remaing points are proven through these demonstrations of the existence of transducers representing various group elements with appropriate properties.
+While the definitions are sufficient to immediately prove the first point of the following theorem, the remaining points are proven through demonstrations of the existence of transducers representing various group elements with appropriate properties.